Financial Modeling in Excel is one of the most sought-after professional certification today.

 1. Work in a Tab Structure

-It is very important that you work in tab structure in the excel model.
+It is very important that you work in tab structure in the while doing financial modeling in Excel.
 This helps you organize the model flow.
 Every tab denotes a purpose.
 An input tab, for example, will help you keep all your inputs in one place.
 So, if some input value changes process workflow, just changing the value in one cell will suffice.
 And you would not need to make changes in multiple places.
 Likewise, you must have separate tabs for calculations, output, and documentation.

 2. Know the Output You Want